 In 1989, the Earthquake made his WWF debut.
 He was an imposing figure.
 He began his career by crushing every opponent he faced.
 It was very intimidating and exciting at the same time as he would prepare for his finishing move, the Earthquake Splash, when he would jump around his opponents head shaking the entire ring.
 Of course one Earthquake Splash was never enough.
 He would have to do it 2 or 3 times until his opponent would be carried away on a stretcher.
 As Jesse Ventura would say, “It’s the aftershock, you always have to be prepared for it”.

+I agree with how the personal injury law firm in Weschester County called accidents to be one of the leading causes of death.
 The story of Owen Hart is nothing but tragic.
+If you are involved in an accident, you can contact a lawyer for receiving compensation for a traffic accident and help you out of the situation.
 As a kid, I was not an Owen Hart fan.
 I hated Owen Hart.
 I mean he kicked his brother’s Bret’s leg when he was already hurt!
 It sounds cruel to say that I hated him, but as a grown up, it feels almost like the ultimate compliment.
 He was such a great heel that I could never like him, but at the same time I could never turn off one of his matches.

 I remember May 23, 1999 so well.
 I was watching the Over the Edge pay-per-view as it had become a monthly tradition to watch every WWF event during this time in my life.
 The Hardcore title match had just ended and the promos for the next match were on.
 I quickly ran upstairs to grab a snack.
 I came down no more than 2 minutes later when the world stopped.